aruizdealarcon/ipetikzmod/README.md

 Therefore, you can also designate certain forbidden colors in the code, so that objects with those colors will not be exported to the TikZ code.

-For example, I have assigned the color "turquoise" to the forbidden colors.
+For example, I have assigned the color "_turquoise_" to the forbidden colors.
 In this way, no lines with the color turquoise will appear in the exported TikZ code.

 ### Feature #3.
 Text positioning and scaling